What is a lifetime mortgage?

 When the lifetime mortgage loan is paid off, what usually happens is that there will be money left over from the sale of the house for your family as a form of inheritance.
 Having said this, depending on how much the house is sold for and how much pays off the loan, this could mean that your loved ones won’t receive much.
 In this case, we recommend you having life insurance in place, just to make sure your loved ones aren’t left struggling financially when you pass away.

-On top of the amount you are borrowing, you will be charged a fixed rate of interest – you can either repay this or just add it to the total amount of the loan.
+On top of the amount you are borrowing, you will be charged a fixed rate or variable rate of interest.
+You can either repay this or just add it to the total amount of the loan.
 Some lifetime mortgages are willing to let you pay off all the interest, or just a part of it, while others may let you pay off the interest and capital.
 The terms and conditions of all types of lifetime mortgages can differ, so it’s always best to get expert advice from a professional.
 At Unite Life, we can help – simply get in touch with us today, obligation free, for more information!

 Who is a lifetime mortgage for?
 Do I qualify for it?